the Creative Commons Attribution 4.0 License.

 which allows us to quantify how differences in particular aspects of the ARX model contribute to the total deviance.
 We use the following terminology.

 Since multiple hypotheses arise, the problem of multiple testing needs to be addressed.
 Appendix B shows that the components in Eq.
 (14) are mutually stochastically independent when Ω3 is true.
-This independence follows from the fact that the hypotheses are nested such that Ω3Ω2Ω1Ω0, and the estimates satisfy the appropriate properties of sufficiency and completeness required for such independence (see Sect.
-7.9 of Hogg et al.2019).
+This independence follows from the fact that the hypotheses are nested such that , and the estimates satisfy the appropriate properties of sufficiency and completeness required for such independence (see Sect.
+7.9 of Hogg et al., 2019).
 This independence is proven in a more elementary way in Appendix B. The independence of deviances also allows quantification of the family-wise error rate (FWER) of the multiple tests.
 For testing Ω3 against Ω0, a FWER of 5 % can be achieved by setting the type-I error rate of each test to be

 See Appendix B for further details.

-Because the hypotheses are nested and DΩ0:1,DΩ1:2,DΩ2:3 are independent, there exists a natural stepwise testing procedure.
+Because the hypotheses are nested and are independent, there exists a natural stepwise testing procedure.
 This procedure is discussed in Hogg (1961), from which the following is based.
-First, DΩ0:1 is tested for significance based on Eq.
+First, is tested for significance based on Eq.
 (13).
 If it is significantly large, then we decide that Ω1 is false and stop testing.
-On the other hand, if DΩ0:1 is not significant, then DΩ1:2 is tested for significance.
+On the other hand, if is not significant, then is tested for significance.
 If it is significant, then we decide that Ω1 is true but Ω2 is false and stop testing.
-On the other hand, if DΩ1:2 is not significant, then DΩ2:3 is tested for significance.
+On the other hand, if is not significant, then is tested for significance.
 If it is significant, then we conclude that Ω2 is true but Ω3 is false.
-If DΩ2:3 is not significant, then we conclude that no significant difference in ARX models is detected.
+If is not significant, then we conclude that no significant difference in ARX models is detected.

 Once a significant difference in a component of the ARX model is identified, there still remains the question of precisely how that component differs between ARX models.
-In Appendix B, we show that the noise deviance DΩ0:1 can be written as a function of the variance ratio
+In Appendix B, we show that the noise deviance can be written as a function of the variance ratio

 As a result, the test for Ω1 is equivalent to testing differences in variance based on the F test.
 Importantly, the F test is applied not to the original time series, but to residuals of the ARX models.
 This is important because the original time series may be serially correlated and thereby not satisfy the assumptions of the F test.
 In contrast, the residuals from an ARX model tend to be closer to white noise and thereby better satisfy the assumptions of the F test.

 Although we have explored various diagnostics for optimally decomposing AR deviances and cycle deviances, we found it much more instructive to simply plot the corresponding autocorrelation function or the annual cycle response of the ARX model, and indicate the ones that differ significantly from that derived from observations.
-The autocorrelation of an AR(p) model can be derived by standard methods (e.g., see Box et al.2008, Sect.
+The autocorrelation of an AR(p) model can be derived by standard methods (e.g., see Box et al., 2008, Sect.
 3.2.2).

 To apply our procedure, the order of the AR process and the number of harmonics to include in the model must be specified.
 These must be the same in the two models being compared; otherwise, we know the processes differ and there is no need to perform the test.
 Whatever criterion is used, it inevitably chooses different orders and a different number of harmonics for different data sets.
 In such cases, we choose the highest order and the largest number of harmonics among the results.
 Our rationale is that underfitting is more serious than overfitting because underfitting leads to residuals with serial correlations that invalidate the distributional assumptions.
 In contrast, overfitting is taken into account by the test because the test makes no assumption about the value of the regression coefficients, and therefore it includes the case of overfitting in which some coefficients vanish.
 The main detrimental effect of overfitting is to reduce statistical power: i.e., for a given difference in ARX models, the difference becomes harder to detect as the degree of overfitting increases.
 This loss of power is not a serious concern in this study because, for our data, differences grow rapidly with the number of predictors.

-We choose the order and number of harmonics using a criterion based on a corrected version of Akaike's information criterion (see DelSole and Tippett2021a).
+We choose the order and number of harmonics using a criterion based on a corrected version of Akaike's information criterion (see DelSole and Tippett, 2021a).
 Strictly speaking, the ARX model contains a mixture of random and deterministic components and this fact should be taken into account in the criterion.
 The generalization of Akaike's information criterion to the case of a mixture of random and deterministic predictors has been derived in DelSole and Tippett (2021a) and is called AICm (“m” stands for mixture).
 The explicit equation for this criterion is given in Appendix B (e.g., see Eq.
 B2).

-We analyze the net transport of the Atlantic meridional overturning circulation (AMOC) at 26 N. This choice was motivated by the availability of monthly estimates from the RAPID array (Frajka-Williams et al.2019).
+We analyze the net transport of the Atlantic meridional overturning circulation (AMOC) at 26∘ N. This choice was motivated by the availability of monthly estimates from the RAPID array (Frajka-Williams et al., 2019).
 At present, this time series is of length 190 months and lies within the 17-year period 2004–2020.
 This observational period is relatively short, and hence the associated forced variability, such as by aerosols or greenhouse gases, is small relative to internal variability and assumed to be negligible.
-For climate simulations, we use preindustrial control simulations from CMIP5 (Taylor et al.2012).
+For climate simulations, we use preindustrial control simulations from CMIP5 (Taylor et al., 2012).
 Control simulations use forcings that have only diurnal and annual cycles and contain no forced variability on interannual timescales.
 To avoid climate drift, a second-order polynomial in time is removed from the last 500 years of each control simulation (this has no impact on the results because the quadratic polynomial over the 500-year period is virtually constant over 17 years).
-The model variable is the maximum MOC streamfunction at 26 N. Ten CMIP5 models have this variable available.
+The model variable is the maximum MOC streamfunction at 26∘ N. Ten CMIP5 models have this variable available.

 The first observation from RAPID occurs in April.
 We sample a 190-month sequence (called the “first half”) from each CMIP5 control simulation starting from the first April in the last 500 years of simulation.
 Then, the subsequent 190-month sequence (called the “second half”) is used as an independent sample.
 Note that the second sample does not begin in May because 190 is not divisible by 12.
 This difference in phase τ is taken into account when specifying the annual cycle forcing for the two ARX models (i.e., by specifying τ=5 and τ=195 in Eq.
-(A1) for X2 and X2*, respectively).
+(A1) for X2 and , respectively).

 The time series under investigation are shown in Fig. 2.
 One can see a variety of similarities and differences between observational and dynamical model time series.
 Based on visual comparisons, one might suggest that NorESM1-M differs the most from observations due to its much smaller amplitude, while the MPI models are most similar to observations.
 However, these are subjective impressions.
 The purpose of this paper is to decide objectively which of the simulated time series are most statistically similar to observations.
 Moreover, for the models that differ, we want to rank CMIP5 models in order of dissimilarity to observations and diagnose the nature of the dissimilarities.

-As discussed earlier, the order of the AR model and the number of annual harmonics are selected by minimizing a criterion called AICm (DelSole and Tippett2021a).
+As discussed earlier, the order of the AR model and the number of annual harmonics are selected by minimizing a criterion called AICm (DelSole and Tippett, 2021a).
 For consistency, we restrict simulation time series to be of the same length as that of observations.
 A representative example of AICm for varying p and H is shown in Fig. 3.
 In this case, the minimum AICm occurs for a third-order AR process with three annual harmonics.
 Repeating this procedure for each CMIP5 model reveals at least two cases in which five annual harmonics are chosen (not shown), which is nearly the Nyquist frequency.
 Accordingly, following the discussion in Sect.
 5, we choose H=5 annual harmonics for all cases.
 After fixing H=5, we use AICm to select p.
 The resulting AICm is shown in Fig. 4.
 The maximum selected order is 3, hence we choose p=3 and H=5 for all ARX models.

 If the ARX(3,5) model is adequate, then the residuals should resemble Gaussian white noise.
 To check this, we show the autocorrelation function of the residuals of the ARX(3,5) models in Fig. 5.
 As can be seen, the residuals have insignificant autocorrelations, except for two isolated cases which are marginal and not significant given the multiple comparisons.

-Having chosen the ARX(3,5) model, we next fit time series from observations and from a CMIP5 model and evaluate the total deviance DΩ0:3, which is used to test the hypothesis Ω3 that all parameters in the respective ARX(3,5) models are equal.
+Having chosen the ARX(3,5) model, we next fit time series from observations and from a CMIP5 model and evaluate the total deviance , which is used to test the hypothesis Ω3 that all parameters in the respective ARX(3,5) models are equal.
 The results, shown in Fig. 6, reveal that the deviances for the MPI models fall below the significance threshold, indicating that the MPI models are statistically indistinguishable from observations.
 The other models exceed the significance threshold and therefore differ from observations.
 As anticipated from Fig. 2, the deviance for the NorESM1-M model is relatively high.

 Although our test is rigorous, it makes asymptotic approximations whose validity may be questioned for our particular sample.
 One exercise for building further confidence is to compare each time series not to observations, but to time series from other models.
 In such a comparison, we expect deviances to be small when time series come from the same CMIP5 model.
 To check this, we compare each 190-month time series to an independent 190-month time series from the CMIP5 models.
 The resulting deviances are shown in Fig. 7.
 As expected, the deviances between time series from the same model, which occur along the diagonal, tend to be much smaller than those between different models (i.e., the off-diagonal elements).
-In fact, the diagonal elements are either insignificant or are marginally significant (i.e., 0.01<p<0.05).
+In fact, the diagonal elements are either insignificant or are marginally significant (i.e., ).
 Only one diagonal element exceeds the 5 % threshold (CanESM2), which is not serious in view of the multiple comparisons (e.g., when the null hypothesis is true, the probability of at least 1 rejection in 10 is about 4 out of 10).
 None of the diagonal elements exceeds the 1 % threshold.

 In addition to similarities along the diagonal, there are additional similarities – different models from the same center have insignificant deviances.
 For instance, the two NCAR models (CCSM4 and CESM1-BGC) and the three Max Planck models (MIP-LR, MPI-MR, MPI-P) have insignificant deviances.
 Besides this, no other similarities are found.
 This example suggests that the deviance between 16-year AMOC indices could be used to decide whether two given time series came from dynamical models from the same center.

 An alternative approach to summarizing these results is a dendogram.
 A dendogram visualizes the distance matrix in a way that makes multiple clusters easy to identify.
 A dendogram is constructed by linking elements together based on similarity.
-Here, distance is measured by total deviance DΩ0:3.
+Here, distance is measured by total deviance .
 At the beginning, each element is assigned to a cluster of its own.
 Next, the two elements with the smallest deviance are linked together, using a “leaf” whose length equals the deviance.
 Subsequent leaves are constructed by joining two elements with the next smallest deviance.
 When comparing two clusters, we assign a distance equal to the maximum deviance among all pairs of elements between the two clusters (known as the complete-linkage rule).
 This process repeats to produce larger clusters until all elements are in the same cluster.

 The resulting dendogram is shown in Fig. 8.
 As can be seen, the dendogram correctly clusters time series from the same dynamical model.
 Observations are clustered with the MPI models, consistent with Fig. 6, and then that cluster is clustered with INMCM4 and CNRM.
 The other models form an entirely separate cluster.
-Analogous dendograms have been constructed in previous studies (for example, Knutti et al.2013).
+Analogous dendograms have been constructed in previous studies (for example, Knutti et al., 2013).
 Our cluster differs from those in previous studies in that it is based on a similarity measure with a rigorous significance test, so that statistically significant clusters can be identified rigorously.

 Although significant differences from observations have been detected, the test does not tell us the nature of those differences.
 To gain insight into the source of the differences, we decompose the deviance as in Eq.
 (14) and evaluate the individual terms.
 The result is shown in Fig. 9.
-We see that only two CMIP5 models have AR deviances DΩ1:2 (green bar) that exceed the significance threshold, and these exceedances are marginal at best, suggesting that differences in AR parameters are an insignificant source of differences between ARX models.
+We see that only two CMIP5 models have AR deviances (green bar) that exceed the significance threshold, and these exceedances are marginal at best, suggesting that differences in AR parameters are an insignificant source of differences between ARX models.
 For the dynamical models that differ from observations (see Fig. 6), differences in noise are consistently significant and often dominate.
 Annual cycle deviances are also significant in most cases.

 Although we have detected a significant difference in noise variance, we do not know the direction of this difference.
 As discussed in Sect.
 4, the test for differences in noise variances is equivalent to an F test of the residuals of the ARX models.
 The F ratio of variances is shown in Fig. 10 and shows that CMIP5 models tend to have too little noise variance compared to observations.
 Differences in noise can be interpreted in a variety of ways.
 For instance, differences in noise imply differences in 1-month prediction errors of the ARX models.
 The fact that most CMIP models have too little noise variance implies that their 1-month predictions are overly confident.
 Alternatively, we may say models and observations have different AMOC variances after the first three lagged values have been regressed out.
 This constitutes a diagnostic that may be monitored during dynamical model development.